JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 2, 2023**
+- Studied how to construct a hash table in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course
+- Worked on technical resume

 **May 1, 2023**
 - Studied hash tables, hash functions, hash collision, and the Map and Set classes in ES6 in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course
 - Worked on technical resume

 ## April 2023